Below are the research papers published by UW-CTRI from January through June 2015. For a complete list of UW-CTRI publications, click here.

 Summary: This pilot examined the feasibility and acceptability of a tobacco-cessation intervention compared with usual care in inpatients.
-S. aureus carriage, healthcare-associated infections and infections post discharge were exploratory outcomes.
 No subjects utilized free tobacco cessation services after discharge.
 After discharge, abstinence rates were 17% for the intervention group and 7% for the control group.
-Secondary outcomes with regard to infections showed that, at discharge, 12% of the intervention group (n=17) and 18% of the control group (n=22) tested positive for S. aureus.
+Secondary outcomes with regard to infections showed that, at discharge, 12% of the intervention group (n=17) and 18% of the control group (n=22) tested positive for Staphylococcus aureus.

 Summary: In this paper on research strategy, the authors discuss plans to study treatment strategies for smokers with panic attacks.
 Building upon emerging evidence supporting the efficacy of d-cycloserine (DCS) for augmenting exposure-based therapy, the authors are conducting an initial test of the efficacy of DCS for enhancing Panic and Smoking Reduction Treatment (PSRT) outcomes.
 Utilizing a randomized, double-blind trial comparing PSRT+DCS to PSRT+placebo, they’ll obtain short- and long-term smoking cessation outcomes and test mechanisms.